EnvisionIot/developer_bootcamp/5_Application_Development/Java_tutorial/invoking_api_java.md

 4. In this step, we still cannot see the direct result of the changed data uploading frequency because we have not retrieved the dynamic battery data, including the voltage, current, and temperature.

-Now we have completed most of the back-end development of the web application.
-In the next unit, you will need to complete the remaining development work.
+5. In the next lab, you will need to complete the remaining development work.

-## Getting the battery history data
+## Step 6: Getting the Battery History Data

 ![](media/application-5.png)